Family Radio Service: List of FRS channels compared to GMRS

+Adoption

+FRS grew very fast in its early years in the US.
+Sales of FRS walkie-talkies were 500,000 units in 1997, 1.75 million in 1998, 5 million in 1999, 7.5 million in 2000 and 9.5 million in 2001.
+The largest manufacturers of these devices were Motorola (with its Talkabout line), AudioVox and Cobra Electronics.

 FRS radios in other countries

 Personal UHF radio services similar to the American FRS exist in other countries, although since technical standards and frequency bands will differ, usually FCC-approved FRS equipment may not be used in other jurisdictions.

 Canada

 American-standard FRS radios have been approved for use in Canada since April 2000.
 As of 2016, only low-power (2 W ERP), half duplex GMRS operation is permitted, but a license is not required.
 Repeater and high-power operations are not permitted.
 This allows the use of dual-mode FRS/GMRS walkie-talkies, but precludes the use of higher-powered GMRS devices designed for vehicle and base-station purposes.

 Mexico

 Since tourists often bring their FRS radios with them, and since trade between the U.S., Canada, and Mexico is of great value to all three countries, the Mexican Secretary of Communication and Transportation has authorized use of the FRS frequencies and equipment similar to that in the US.
 However, dual-mode FRS/GMRS equipment is not approved in Mexico, so caution should be exercised in operating hybrid FRS/GMRS devices purchased elsewhere.